 * Rose Bowl.
 Actually older than the Coliseum by a few months, it opened in 1922 and, except for 1942 (moved to Durham, North Carolina for fear of Japanese attack right after Pearl Harbor), it has hosted the Rose Bowl game every New Year’s Day (or thereabouts) since 1923.
 As such, it has often felt like a home away from home for USC, Michigan and Ohio State.
 UCLA has used it as its home field since the 1982 season.

 It hosted 5 Super Bowls, including the first ones won by the Raiders (XI) and Giants (XXI), plus the all-time biggest attendance for an NFL postseason game, 103,985, for SB XIV (Pittsburgh Steelers 31, Rams 19, the "home" field advantage not helping the Hornheads).
 And it hosted the 1983 Army-Navy Game, with Hollywood legend Vincent Price serving as the referee.
 The transportation of the entire Corps of Cadets, and the entire Brigade of Midshipmen, was said to be the largest U.S. military airlift since World War II.

-It's hosted 17 games of the U.S. soccer team, and several games of the 1994 World Cup, including a Semifinal and the Final.
+It's hosted 17 games of the U.S. soccer team, the most recent being a 3-2 loss to Mexico in last year's CONCACAF Gold Cup.
+It's hosted several games of the 1994 World Cup, including a Semifinal and the Final.
 It also hosted several games of the 1999 Women's World Cup, including the Final, a.k.a. the Brandi Chastain Game.